Taz458/Taz458/README.md

 ## ✨ Current Focus

-- Learning Laravel and integrating it with React
 - Building full-stack apps with OpenAI tools (vision, image, and audio features)
 - Writing clean, accessible UI components in React and Tailwind